 2010 — Our fourth expansion

-After the fourth expansion of the Milan production facility, we install a second cylinder mill, along with an automated packaging line, to increase the capacity of Milanaise to 100 tonnes a day.
+After the fourth expansion of the Milan production facility, we install a second cylinder mill, along with an automated packaging line, to increase the capacity of La Milanaise to 100 tonnes a day.
 We establish a team of agronomists to work with organic farmers and help them to better manage their agronomic risks.
 The agronomy team also works with conventional farmers who want to begin the three-year process of transitioning to certified organic farming.
-We set up a test bakery at Milan, as well as a grain centre at Lac-Mégantic.
+We set up a test bakery in Milan, as well as a grain centre in Lac-Mégantic.

 2016 — Construction and start of operations at the St-Jean plant